ryandeussing/jimhopper/_mindfulness-and-meditation/kindness-compassion-and-love.md

 * You are walking down the street, feeling calm and happy, enjoying the sights and sounds, when suddenly someone bumps into you.
 As you watch the person continue past you, you notice how your body immediately swerved to the side and tensed up; how the thought, "Hey, watch where you're going!" automatically arose in your mind and is now quickly followed by attempts at explanation with thoughts like, "What a pushy person," "Maybe she's in a hurry," "Maybe she's distracted and stressed."
 Mindfully observing the conditioned responses of your body and mind, you maintain the background of calmness and acceptance and, with an attitude of gentle friendliness, simply notice that your body has tensed and your mind is attempting to assign meaning and blame – then go back to enjoying the sights and sounds of walking down the street.
 You might even look at the person who bumped into you and think, "I hope you have a nice day."

 Sometimes it can be hard to feel kindness (especially if you've experienced a lot of hurt and betrayal in your life).
-Try starting with something simple...
+Try starting with something simple…

 The starting point is to imagine a person or animal that *spontaneously and irresistibly* evokes feelings of kindness.
 Picture them in a peaceful quiet setting, like a nice field of grass.